-Head injuries also may attribute to Alzheimer’s cases.
-People who suffer a head injury early in life are more likely to develop Alzheimer’s.
+Head injuries can also contribute to Alzheimer’s cases.
+People who suffer a head injury early in life are more likely to develop the disease.

 Finally, there is a link between people with diabetes and memory loss.
-This link is not a cause of Alzheimer’s, but people with diabetes are 1.5 times more likely than those without the disease to develop trouble with memory and thinking, including Alzheimer’s.
+People with diabetes are 1.5 times more likely than those without the disease to develop trouble with memory and thinking, including Alzheimer’s.

-Symptoms and DiagnosisIn addition to the symptoms listed above, one of the first signs of mild cognitive impairment (MCI), which can develop into Alzheimer’s disease, is trouble identifying smells.
-We naturally experience a decline in our sense of smell when we age, andallergies or a cold can temporarily decrease this as well.
+One of the first signs of mild cognitive impairment (MCI), which can develop into Alzheimer’s, is trouble identifying smells.
+We naturally experience a decline in our sense of smell when we age.
+Allergies or a cold can temporarily affect it too.
 But if your sense of smell has been gone for a while, it’s time to talk to your doctor.